Contact homology and virtual fundamental cycles: Implicit atlases

 \begin{lemma} The stratification $(G_\IV)_{T/}\to(\SSS_\IV)_{T/}$ is cell-like. \end{lemma}

 \begin{proof} For $\s\ne\{\infty\}$, this is just Lemma \ref{GIIIisPL}.

 For $\s=\{\infty\}$, argue as follows.
-For any given $f:T\to T'$, we may express $(G_\IV)_{T//T'}\to(\SSS_\IV)_{T//T'}$ as in \eqref{GIIsplitting}--\eqref{SIIsplitting}, by expressing $T'$ as a concatenation of maximal trees.
+For any given $T\to T'$, we may express $(G_\IV)_{T//T'}\to(\SSS_\IV)_{T//T'}$ as a product as in the first step of the proof of Lemma \ref{GIIisPL}, by expressing $T'$ as a concatenation of maximal $T_i$.
 Thus by induction, it suffices to show that $(G_\IV)_{T/}$ is a topological manifold with boundary whose interior is the stratum corresponding to the maximal contraction of $T$.
-To see this, we do the same change of variables as in Lemma \ref{GIIisPL} to write:
+To see this, we perform the same change of variables as in Lemma \ref{GIIisPL} to write

-This is clearly a topological manifold of dimension $\codim T+1$, and its maximal stratum is the locus where $\tau>0$, $h_{v^\ttop}>0$, and $h_e>0$, which is clearly its interior. \end{proof}
+This is clearly a topological manifold of dimension $\#V_s(T)+1$, and its maximal stratum is the locus where $\tau>0$, $h_{v^\ttop}>0$, and $h_e>0$, which is clearly its interior. \end{proof}